 THE POTENTIAL FOR TREATMENT

-Preclinical and clinical evidence links endocannabinoid deficiency with different diseases related to CNS and peripheral organs.
-The strongest evidence correlates endocannabinoid deficiency with anxiety, stress and mood-related disorders and inflammatory diseases.
+Preclinical and clinical evidence links altered functioning of the endocannabinoid system with different diseases related to CNS and peripheral organs.
+The strongest evidence correlates with anxiety, stress and mood-related disorders and inflammatory diseases.

-One of the major reasons of endocannabinoid deficiency is the higher expression of the degrading enzymes in pathophysiological conditions.
+One of the reasons for altered functioning of the endocannabinoid system is the higher expression of the degrading enzymes in pathophysiological conditions that generate endocannabinoid deficiency.
 SERIs exert the maximal pharmacological effect during disease conditions (time-limited) and in the tissue or brain region primarily involved in the disease (space-specific).

 The endocannabinoid system is a key neuromodulator system in the CNS and it is involved in regulating neurotransmitter release of major neuronal circuits.
 Modulation of the endocannabinoid system can enable restoration of normal functioning of the brain by rebalancing dysregulated neurotransmission in CNS disorders.

-SERIs’ mechanism of action can translate into a better safety profile for short and long term use and an improved therapeutic control of the symptoms associated to anxiety, mood and stress-related disorders.
+SERIs’ mechanism of action can translate into a better safety profile for short and long term use and an improved therapeutic control of the symptoms associated with anxiety, mood and stress-related disorders.

-SERIs represent a novel therapeutic approach to treat CNS disorders characterized by endocannabinoid deficiency through a fine-tuned modulation of the endocannabinoid system.
+SERIs represent a novel therapeutic approach to treat CNS disorders characterized by altered functioning of the endocannabinoid system and endocannabinoid deficiency through a fine-tuned, pro-homeostatic modulation of this system.

 SERIs DESIGN AND DEVELOPMENT

-The design and development of second generation SERIs started in 2012 from an in silico ligand polypharmacophore screening of >12 million compounds, followed by an effective medicinal chemistry programme (in collaboration with a CRO).
+The design and development of second generation SERIs began in 2012 with an in silico ligand polypharmacophore screening of >12 million compounds, followed by an effective medicinal chemistry programme (in collaboration with a CRO).

-In total, more than 800 purchasable and newly synthesized compounds were tested with the identification of three lead compounds in 2017.
+In total, more than 800 purchasable and newly synthesized compounds were tested with the identification of three lead compounds.
 An additional characterization of the safety and efficacy profile of these three lead compounds led to the identification of SYT-510 as our preclinical drug candidate with two possible follow up/back up compounds.